Adaptability is central to productivity.1

-It would have been best to have enough margin in my schedule so I didn’t have to worry about working while I was home with them.
-But that wasn’t the case.
+It would have been best to have enough margin in my schedule so I didn’t have to worry about working while I was home with them.3 But that wasn’t the case.

-There were still deadlines that had to be met and projects that had to get done.
-But what was normally an 8–9 hour continuous workday instantly became 2–4 hours very much spread out into comparatively small slices through the day.
+There were still deadlines to met and projects to finish.
+But what was normally an 8–9 hour continuous workday instantly became 2–4 hours very much spread out into pretty small slices through the day.